-Context, function and form give your learners the essential ‘where, why and how’ of your lesson.
-A lesson needs all three to make the language (and lesson) clear and engaging.
+These give your learners the essential ‘what, where, why and how’ of your lesson.
+A lesson needs all four to make your lesson (and the language used) clear and engaging.

-- Context – the where and why of the language situation.
+- Context – the where and why of the language situation (and who!).
 Talking to a friend who’s looking for a job?
 That’s a context.

 - Function – the intent (or the why) of the language used.
+The function is simply the purpose of using the language.
+Why are we communicating?
+Every time we communicate, it’s for a reason.
+The function is that reason.
+If there were no reasons to communicate, then language would never have developed.
 In the above example, it could be giving advice on the best way to look for a job.
 Just ask yourself why a person is speaking.
+Nothing exists in a vacuum, and no language exists independently of meaning.

-Every lesson should have all three, and thinking about them before you write your lesson aims in detail can save you a lot of heartache.
+Every lesson should have all four of these layers, and thinking about them before you write your lesson aims in detail can save you a lot of heartache.
+If it helps to remember, think of it as layers of an onion; topic is the overarching concept, the context is next, function is contained within the context, and the form is how the language looks or sounds like.

 Where does the language you’re teaching take place?
 Why is it happening?
 How is it connected to real-life, and to your students?